OBF/obf-docs/Travel_fellowships.md

 However, this fellowship can pay for the rental cost of the large hardware required to attend or host a virtual event.
 The cost will be capped to a maximum of $40 (USD) each for small hardware such as headphones, webcam, speaker, and/microphone.
 If the cap is insufficient, applicants can describe their hardware needs in their application.

-If you anticipate that you would require more than USD 1,000 to cover your overall cost, please contact the fellowship chair with the details.

 ## Review process